GrayDigital/gd-ui/README.md

 Latest Builds: <https://www.chromatic.com/builds?appId=618c059790d3e7003af59018>

-If you're a collaborator on this repo, you should have auto access to chromatic when you follow the above url.
+If you're a collaborator on this repo, you should have auto access to chromatic when you follow the above URL.

 ## CONTRIBUTIONS